|Tax Bracket (Single)||Marginal Tax Rate|

 |Tax Bracket (Married)||Marginal Tax Rate|

 North Carolina has two marginal tax brackets, ranging from 5.80% (the lowest North Carolina tax bracket) to 5.80% (the highest North Carolina tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket, which are the same in North Carolina for single filers and couples filing jointly.
 The Federal Income Tax, by contrast, has different tax brackets for married, single, and Head of Household taxpayers.

 Our North Carolina tax brackets have been updated for tax year 2014.
 States often adjust their tax brackets on a yearly basis, so make sure you are using the current 2014 tax brackets!

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and North Carolina are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and North Carolina are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your North Carolina income tax return by mail, you can download 2014 North Carolina tax forms here.